-Well gentlemen, we are beginning the third act of our trip.
-During the last 10 days we have driving the roads of the United States and we have gone through the states of California, Arizona, New Mexico, Texas (just a bit) and today we will leave Oklahoma, passing through Kansas to finish in Missouri.
+Well, gentlemen, we are beginning the third act of our trip.
+During the last 10 days, we have been driving the roads of the United States, and we have gone through California, Arizona, New Mexico, Texas (just a bit).
+Today we will leave Oklahoma, passing through Kansas to finish in Missouri.

 The stretch we do today is relatively long, 213 miles.
-Taking into account the stops and all along, today we will be a good long time on the road.
+Considering the stops and all along, today we will be a good long time on the road.
 Especially because there are plenty of things to see and landmarks, really it’s going to be intense.

 Bristow – Tulsa

 We start in Bristow, and we have definitely left the I-40 to continue to the northeast, in the same direction of the I-44, but we will try to take it as little as possible and drive through the original Route 66, as always …

 - Check out: Best Travel Insurance for your trips